Dark-eyed junco: Subspecies

 Sometimes included with the gray-headed dark-eyed junco proper as part of the gray-headed group, this subspecies differs from it in having a more silvery bill with a dark-colored upper mandible and a light-colored lower mandible, a variable amount of rust on the wings, and pale underparts.
 This makes it similar to the yellow-eyed junco (Junco phaeonotus), except for the dark eyes.
-It is found in the southern mountains of Arizona and New Mexico.
 It does not overlap with the yellow-eyed junco in its breeding range.